 For CRS participating communities, flood insurance premium rates are discounted in increments of 5%; i.e., a Class 1 community would receive a 45% premium discount, while a Class 9 community would receive a 5% discount (a Class 10 is not participating in the CRS and receives no discount).
 The CRS classes for local communities are based on 18 creditable activities, organized under four categories:

 - Flood Preparedness.

 Question: What if my jurisdiction isn’t a part of the Multi-jurisdictional Hazard Mitigation planning process?

 Answer: If your community is not covered by a local hazard mitigation plan, they have two options.

 - Option #1- They can link to the Spokane County Hazard Mitigation Plan by following the “linkage” procedures included in this plan.

 - Option #2- Prepare a single jurisdiction plan that meets the requirements for that jurisdiction.

-Question: Does it cost anything to produce this plan?
+Question: Did it cost anything to produce this plan?

 Question: Where are the hazards in my area?

 Answer: By law, this planning effort must map the extent and location of all hazards of concern utilizing the best available data and science.
 This planning effort has identified the natural hazards that have the potential to impact the planning area.
-These maps are currently being produced and/or updated as part of this planning process.
-As these maps become available they will be presented to the public via various mediums.
+See the potential hazards within the plan and specifcally within the annex to the city, town, or unincorporated area in which you live.